 Some of the details you can include are:

-● Links to your social media channels(Facebook, Twitter, etc…)
+- Links to your social media channels(Facebook page, Twitter, etc…)

-● If you are regular short filmmaker, tell your viewer to subscribe.
+- If you are a regular short filmmaker, tell your viewer to subscribe.

 Video Tags – Video tags are keywords that describe your video and which help YouTube to serve your video to people when they search with terms similar to your video tags.
 Video tags are also used for recommended videos which I mentioned earlier.

-Video tags a not shown to the audience.
+Video tags are not shown to the audience.
 So, many of them include words which aren’t related to their film in order to get views.
 This is called keyword stuffing and YouTube hates keyword stuffing.
-Initially you might get some views, but later YouTube’s algorithms will catch you and YouTube will stop serving your film in that fake tag search.
-I’ll discuss about this in another article.
+Initially, you might get some views, but later YouTube’s algorithms will catch you and YouTube will stop serving your film in that fake tag search.
+I’ll discuss this in another article.

-Video Thumbnail – This is the first thing someone notices when they see your video in a search result, so use it to grab their attention and make them click on your video.
-YouTube gives you 3 images from your film to use as your thumbnail, but it’s always good to use a custom made thumbnail.
+Video Thumbnail Image – This is the first thing someone notices when they see your video in a search result, so use it to grab their attention and make them click on your video.
+YouTube gives you 3 images from your film to use as your thumbnail image, but it’s always good to use a custom made thumbnail image.
 This will give you more creative freedom.

 This image will also appear in social media feeds when viewers share your film.
 Make the best out of this.

-This is a time consuming job and requires a lot of research.
+This is a time-consuming job and requires a lot of research.
 If you’re a regular blogger and own a blog, this will be an easy task for you.
 You already have your audience.
-But if you’re not a blogger, the best practise would be to find a blog which writes about short films.
-If they’ve a contact page, use that to share your film with them and if you are lucky, they will write about film.
+But if you’re not a blogger, the best practice would be to find a blog which writes about short films.
+If they have a contact page, use that to share your film with them and if you are lucky, they will write about the film.